SilverCardioid/FlagMap/README.md

 `nameFunction` is an optional callable that should map a region ID (its input parameter) to the pagename to link the region to.
 If not provided, the IDs themselves are used as the link names.

 ## Known issues
 * When a flag image has a large intrinsic size and needs to be scaled down too much for the flag map, Cairo renders it pixelated, or not at all.
-A workaround is to edit such flags externally to reduce their dimensions. `helpers/resize_flags.py` is a utility module for this, which is used in the `download` example script.
+A workaround is to edit such flags externally to reduce their dimensions. `flagmap.resize_flags` is a utility module for this, which is used in the example script `US_download.py`.

 ## Feature ideas & todos
+* SVG output
 * Display region names on the map
 * Carry over colours and other styling from the input map
 * A simple GUI to match flags with regions, and to customise flag placement